Air Duct Cleaning Specialists – Katy, TX

 - Take care to protect the duct work, including sealing and re-insulating any access holes, check for air leak and seal for airtight

-How to Determine if the Job is Done Right:
+How to Determine If the Air Duct Cleaning Service Was Done Right:

 If you answer “No” to any of the questions on the checklist below, this may indicate a problem with the job.
 Ask your service provider to correct any deficiencies until you can answer “yes” to all the questions on the checklist.